IoTier/data-systems/tutorials/mongodb.md

 rs0:PRIMARY>rs.status();
 ```
 ### Check Replication
-Now we will check if the replication is happening correctly.
+Now we will check if the replication is working correctly.
 We will insert a document to the primary instance:
 ```
 rs0:PRIMARY>use Logging
 rs0:PRIMARY>db.logs.insert(
 {
-	Ip_address: “::ffff:54.221.200.10”,
+	Ip_address: "::ffff:54.221.200.10",
-	Client_id:”client5“,
+	Client_id:"client5",
-	User_id:”user5”,
+	User_id:"user5",
-	Date_time:new Date(“2018-03-03T11:00:00”),
+	Date_time:new Date("2018-03-03T11:00:00"),
-	Method:”GET”,
+	Method:"GET",
-	Endpoint: “/v1/data/read/temp”,
+	Endpoint: "/v1/data/read/temp",
-	Protocol:”HTTP/1.1”,
+	Protocol:"HTTP/1.1",
 Response_code: 200,
 Content_size:4
 }
 )
 ````
 Now let’s check in the SECONDARY instance, if this document is replicated.
-Run another command prompt and run the following commands:
+Run another command prompt and run the following commands, this should dipslay all the documents in the logs collection:
  ```
 D:\mongo\Mongodb\bin>mongo --port 27018
 rs0:SECONDARY> rs.slaveOk()